app.loshadki

 How does it work?

-ShellHistory includes a tiny CLI tool shhist that integrates with the shell’ prompt and writes the history in the database.
-ShellHistory provides the instructions how to integrate shhist with zsh, bash or fish.
+ShellHistory includes a tiny CLI tool shhist that integrates with the shell’s prompt and writes the history to the database.
+ShellHistory provides instructions on how to integrate shhist with zsh, bash or fish.
 Integration does not change or break your custom prompt.

 Do I need to run ShellHistory in foreground to synchronize via iCloud?

-After you enable synchronization with iCloud, ShellHistory starts a tiny Background application, that backups and synchronize history and notebooks in the background.
+After you enable synchronization with iCloud, ShellHistory starts a tiny background application that backs up and synchronizes history and notebooks in the background.
 You don’t need to run ShellHistory all the time.

 Can I search from terminal?

 Absolutely!
-You can use shhist search in terminal to find a command you are looking for.
-That would allow you also to integrate with Alfred and similar tools if you need it.
+You can use shhist search in the terminal to find a command you are looking for.
+That would also allow you to integrate with Alfred and similar tools if you need it.

-If you want to open ShellHistory from terminal just use shhist search-ui.
+If you want to open ShellHistory from the terminal just use shhist search-ui.

 I see a sudo command in your prompt integration.
 Is it safe?

-The reason why we run shhist with sudo is to lower the user back to regular user, if you are in the sudo session.
-Reason is simple, if you are running commands with root user we don’t want to break permissions on the ShellHistory database.
+The reason why we run shhist with sudo is to lower the user back to a regular user, if you are in a sudo session.
+The reason is simple: if you are running commands with the root user we don’t want to break permissions on the ShellHistory database.

 How large my history can be?